-The two anchor exhibitions at John Curtin Gallery and Fremantle Arts Centre will present significant installations by 37 artists from 8 Indian Ocean countries.
+The anchor exhibition will take place at two venues John Curtin Gallery and Fremantle Arts Centre, which will present significant installations by 35 artists from 8 Indian Ocean countries.
 They are currently making works on a grand scale, in collaboration with a further 100+ artisans.

 A festival of over 40 events, exhibitions, residencies and workshops will be presented in support of these key artists and the IOTA21 themes, across regional and metro WA.

 Stories of our everyday rituals and contemporary preoccupations will be captured within the handmade, demonstrating the ubiquitous nature of craft in all our lives, past, present and future.

 The umbrella theme of ‘Curiosity and Rituals of the Everyday’ embraces works that may have traditionally been grouped as:

 Votive: describing systems and formalities of belief

 Family/Utility: objects with their roots in function and domestic use

 The selected artists work across a diversity of medium and craft techniques.
 They use their skills to tell the stories of now, of their cultural heritage, of urgency and agency.

 Join us at the first Indian Ocean Craft Triennial

 The wider community festival of IOTA21: Indian Ocean Craft Triennial is supported by Lotterywest.